 Conservation dog Harley indicating on a bat carcass in thick/thistle vegetation

-Paws for Conservation have always performed at a minimum of 80% efficiency on all sites when carrying out bat and bird carcass searches.
+Paws for Conservation dog teams have always performed at a minimum of 80% efficiency on all sites when carrying out bat and bird carcass searches.

 "A dog's nose is hundreds of thousands of times more sensitive than that of a human.

 They also do not discriminate or assume, therefore creating an incredible, non-biased, detection machine.

 Dogs cover the ground quickly and efficiently, can search areas that might be tricky for humans, thus saving time.... and time is money!

 Dogs consistently out-perform human-only search teams when it comes to certain wildlife searches."